Malcom (footballer): Zenit

 On 2 August 2019, Malcom joined Zenit Saint Petersburg on a five-year deal for a €40 million fee with an additional €5 million in variables.
-He made his debut the next day in a 1–1 home draw with FC Krasnodar, as a 71st-minute substitute for Alexey Sutormin.
+He made his debut the next day in a 1–1 home draw with Krasnodar, as a 71st-minute substitute for Alexey Sutormin.
 Due to injuries, he only played 64 minutes up to 4 October.
 He came back to the field on 29 February 2020 when he played 90 minutes in a goalless home draw with Lokomotiv Moscow.

-On 2 May 2021, he scored the final goal of the game as Zenit secured their third title in a row in a 6–1 victory over second-place FC Lokomotiv Moscow.
+On 2 May 2021, he scored the final goal of the game, as Zenit secured their third title in a row in a 6–1 victory over second-place Lokomotiv Moscow.
 On 22 July 2022, Malcom extended his contract with Zenit until 2027.
-On 29 April 2023, Malcom scored 4 goals in a match for the first time in his career, helping Zenit to achieve a 1–5 away victory against Krylia Sovetov.
+On 29 April 2023, Malcom scored four goals in a match for the first time in his career, helping Zenit to achieve a 1–5 away victory against Krylia Sovetov.
 He became the top scorer of the 2022–23 Russian Premier League with 23 goals scored.

 Al Hilal

-On 23 July 2023, Zenit's chairman announced the transfer of Malcolm to Al Hilal of the Saudi Pro League.
+On 23 July 2023, Zenit's chairman announced the transfer of Malcom to Al Hilal of the Saudi Pro League.
 The transfer fee agreed was €60m with an advance payment of 50%.
 On 5 August 2023, he made his debut for the club, in which he scored a goal in a 3–1 victory over Al-Ittihad in the Arab Club Champions Cup quarter-finals.
 In his league debut on 14 August, Malcom scored a hat trick in Al-Hilal's 3–1 win against Abha.

+Al Jazira

+On 21 August 2026, Malcom joined UAE Pro League club Al Jazira.